zdravkov/kendo-docs/getting-started/dataviz/performance-tips.md

 # Use Canvas rendering

 Switching to Canvas rendering will improve the performance, especially on mobile devices.

-It is especially suited for fast-updating graphs that don't need animations and interactivity.
+It's an excellent choice for fast-updating graphs that don't need animations and interactivity.

 ### Example configuration
     <div id="chart"></div>